• Skip to primary navigation

 If you have a few cans of chickpeas in your cupboard and no idea what to do with them, this is a great way to use them up.

-Chickpeas are a cheap, protein packed cupboard staple that have so many uses and can be turned in to a delicious and versatile snack.
-Turn them in to a salty, crispy savoury snack with minimal effort.
+Chickpeas are a cheap, protein packed cupboard staple that have so many uses and can be turned into a delicious and versatile snack.
+Make a salty, crispy savoury snack with minimal effort.

 If you are looking for some other snack recipes, why not try our Healthy Flapjacks, Frozen Yogurt Bark or Homemade Garlic Crisps?